With social distancing, Grade A intel, how Army is gunning down terrorists with precision

 New Delhi, Apr 30: The Indian Army has until April gunned down 26 terrorists and these operations have been far from easy.

-The coronavirus has hit the nation hard and it has been no different for the Indian Army who are standing guard at Jammu and Kashmir and the border areas.
+The coronavirus has hit the nation hard and it has been no different for the Indian Army what is standing guard at Jammu and Kashmir and the border areas.
 The operations have been highly successful and have been carried amidst protocols of social distancing.

 Army re-calibrating counter-intel grid as Pak tries to push terrorists who are COVID-19 positive

 Social distancing norms are being followed, while planning the operations.
-However what has led to the success of the operations is the intelligence.
+However, what has led to the success of the operations is the intelligence.
 It has been very precise and hence the Armed forces are able to carry out operations with such precision, an officer with the Intelligence Bureau told OneIndia.

-Another officer said," we are fighting a battle in very difficult times.
+Another officer said, "we are fighting a battle in very difficult times.
 The nation is fighting a pandemic, but these terrorists do not seem to relent.
 They continue to plan attacks, infiltrations and want to keep the battle going.
 The other reason why the operations have been successful is because there is very little movement on the streets owing to the lockdown.
 Earlier, crowds used to gather at encounter sites and pelt stones with a view of disrupting operations, the officer also said.

 The other issue that the Forces had to face initially was the crowding at the funerals.
 During those times, it caused a security problem and today there is an added problem of coronavirus, which requires social distancing.